 Variability in Snowfall

 The variability in snowfall from year to year highlights the complex nature of winter weather prediction.
 Factors such as the strength and position of the jet stream, the availability of moisture, and the temperature profile of the atmosphere can all influence the amount of snowfall that New York City receives in December.
-Years with strong nor'easters or persistent cold air outbreaks tend to have higher snowfall totals, while years with milder temperatures and fewer coastal storms tend to have lower snowfall totals.
+Years with strong nor'easters or persistent cold air outbreaks tend to have higher snowfall totals, while years with milder temperatures and fewer coastal storms tend to have lower snowfall totals Practical, not theoretical..

 Trends and Averages